samofuture/Solar-Panel-Cleaning-Robot/README.md

 ----
 # TODO List:
 ----
-- [ ] Connecting PS4 Controller to RPi
 - [ ] Using Chrontab to autostart this function
 - [ ] Run initial setup on roboclaws (need Windows computer to run BasicMicro Motion Studio)
 - [ ] Setup user controller functions in python